Understanding What Paper Can And Can't Be Recycled

 Fascinating Facts about Paper Consumption and Recycling

-• Every year, 4 billion trees are cut down worldwide for paper production, which is equivalent to 1% of the Amazon Rainforest.
+• Tree Consumption: Every year, 4 billion trees are cut down worldwide for paper production, equivalent to 1% of the Amazon Rainforest.

-• Producing one tonne of paper requires 24 trees.
+• Paper Production: Producing one tonne of paper requires 24 trees.

-• In the UK, over 9.9 million tonnes of paper are consumed annually.
+• UK Paper Consumption: In the UK, over 9.9 million tonnes of paper are consumed annually.

-• The UK has a paper recycling rate of around 80%.
+• Recycling Rate: The UK has a paper recycling rate of around 80%.

-• Recycling one tonne of paper saves 380 gallons of oil, 7,000 gallons of water, and approximately 3 cubic meters of landfill space.
+• Resource Savings: Recycling one tonne of paper saves 380 gallons of oil, 7,000 gallons of water, and approximately 3 cubic meters of landfill space.

-• Creating a single sheet of A4 paper requires about 10 litres of water.
+• Water Usage: Creating a single sheet of A4 paper requires about 10 liters of water.

-• By recycling your daily newspaper, you can save your body weight in paper within a year.
+• Daily Newspaper: By recycling your daily newspaper, you can save your body weight in paper within a year.

-• Recycling paper uses 60% less energy compared to producing it from raw materials.
+• Energy Savings: Recycling paper uses 60% less energy compared to producing it from raw materials.

-• In the UK, over 227,000 miles of wrapping paper are discarded during Christmas, enough to cover more than 11,000 football pitches.
+• Christmas Waste: In the UK, over 227,000 miles of wrapping paper are discarded during Christmas, enough to cover more than 11,000 football pitches.

-• The average UK family disposes of paper equivalent to 6 trees annually.
+• Annual Disposal: The average UK family disposes of paper equivalent to 6 trees annually.

-• Paper and cards constitute one-fifth of all waste generated in the UK, but paper remains one of the most recycled materials in the country.
+• Waste Composition: Paper and cards constitute one-fifth of all waste generated in the UK, but paper remains one of the most recycled materials in the country.

-• In Europe, paper is recycled 3.8 times on average, surpassing the global average of 2.4 times.
+• European Recycling: In Europe, paper is recycled 3.8 times on average, surpassing the global average of 2.4 times.

-• Recycled paper accounts for 55% of the fibre used in the European Paper Industry.
+• Fiber Use: Recycled paper accounts for 55% of the fiber used in the European Paper Industry.

 tree in lightbulb